Hero image desktop Hero image mobile

 What’s the industry doing about reducing GHG emissions?

-In Australia, GHG from agriculture are falling.
-In fact, the Australian beef industry has more than halved GHG emissions since 2005.
-With investment in innovative emissions reduction practices and technologies, the red meat and livestock industry will be carbon neutral by 2030 (CN30) and play a key role in the climate solution.
+With investment in innovative emissions reduction practices and technologies, the red meat and livestock industry aims to be carbon neutral by 2030 (CN30) and play a key role in the climate solution.

-On-farm, Australian red meat producers are reducing emissions through:
+On-farm, Australian red meat producers are reducing net emissions through:

 • Improvements in feeding practices (better pastures, new types of food, more grains)